 - Which of our values do you most admire and why?

-HSBC holds a core set of values dear – you can find out what they are on the 'Our values’ page of its corporate website.
+HSBC holds a core set of values dear – you can find out what they are on the 'Our values’ page (under ‘Our approach’ on its corporate website).
 Whether you share HSBC’s values will be assessed by any of the questions in the telephone interview – especially the competency questions.
 However, you might also be asked to comment upon HSBC’s values in general, and be asked to produce evidence of how you share them and have demonstrated them in the past.